 When you are contracting internationally, you will find that some employment policies can affect your client relationships.
-One of the most problematic is that of misclassification, where the client treats you more like an employee.
+One of the most problematic is of misclassification, where the client treats you more like an employee.
 In some cases, companies hire contractors to avoid employment costs, but then go ahead and control the worker like an employee.
 Misclassification can jeopardize your self-employment status, and result in a higher cost for you and your client.

 How can extra pay affect misclassification?